pablodecm/phd_thesis/src/102_chapter_2.md

-various possible particle decays and material interactions that can occur when the particle is travelling through the detector, the non-uniformity of the magnetic field and its effect on the particle trajectories, and the intricacy of the detector geometry and their electric response.
+various possible particle decays and material interactions that can occur when the particle is travelling through the detector, the non-uniformity of the magnetic field and its effect on the particle trajectories, and the intricacy of the detector geometry and the electrical response of its components.
 All these effects can be accounted for, to a high degree of validity, in a simulator program considering the non-deterministic propagation of the particles produce through the